Arnab Goswami: Dr. Rajendra Kumar Pachauri v. Indu jain & Others

+False information allegations (2025)

+In May 2025, the Indian National Congress filed a First Information Report (FIR) against Goswami, editor-in-chief of Republic TV, and Amit Malviya, head of the Bharatiya Janata Party's (BJP) IT cell.
+The complaint alleged that both individuals were involved in disseminating false information as part of a misleading campaign.

 In popular culture

-Barely Speaking with Arnub, an Indian mock comedy-talk-show produced by The Viral Fever spoofs Goswami's on-air personality with Biswapati Sarkar playing a caricaturized version of him.
+Barely Speaking with Arnub, an Indian mock comedy-talk-show produced by The Viral Fever spoofs Goswami's on-air personality with Biswapati Sarkar playing a caricaturised version of him.
+In Social media Aranab is compare with fictional character Lewis Prothero from V for Vendetta (film).